ImperialCollegeLondon/living_planet_eco_evo_data/practicals/gis_practical/gis_practical.md

       outputs of the sensor data exercises.
     * A complete script that builds up those files from the original source data.

-## Required packages
+## Required packages and data

-We will need to load the following packages.
-Remember to read [this guide on setting up packages on your computer](../practical_requirements.md) before running these practicals on your own machine.
+We will need to load the following packages:

 ```{code-cell} r
 :tags: [remove-stderr]